smapiot/piral/docs/tutorials/04-the-pilet-api.md

 In general the provided path in the `registerPage` API is exact.
 Therefore, if you plan to have some sub-routing on the provided page you'd need to match more than one URL.
 The syntax follows the [path-to-regexp](https://github.com/pillarjs/path-to-regexp) way.
 As an example, you could go for `/my-pilet/:path*` to match all paths prefixed with `/my-pilet`.

 ::: tip: Testing paths
 The path supplied to the `registerPage` API can be tested with [Express Route Tester](http://forbeslindesay.github.io/express-route-tester/) utility.
-Importantly, you'd need to set the version to "2.0.0" to mimic the behavior of the `path-to-regexp` package in Piral.
+Importantly, you'd need to set the version to "2.0.0" to mimic the behavior of the routes in Piral.
 :::

 <!-- markdown-link-check-disable-next-line -->